RickyLau2428/othello-app/README.md

 As a quick summary, my application will be able to:
 * Do whatever an Othello board can do and **more**.
 * Store a current game to be finished at another time.
+* Upon request, provide a list of all valid moves that can be taken.
 * (Pending - more things to be added as I think of them)

 ## Who is this for?